VJ-Varanasi/personal-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BS in Intensive Physics
+    - course: BS in Physics (Intensive)
       institution: Yale University
       year: 2024 (expected)
     - course: BA in Statistics and Data Science